 Course content of UNIV 492 Local deepens students' understanding of service work by introducing knowledge and skills needed to carry out effective and ethical volunteer efforts.
 Students are asked to critically examine the benefits and potential harm of service, consider social constructs of power and privilege, become familiar with the nonprofit sector, research systemic causes for specific social issues, define how they can act as an ally, and critically reflect on self and society.

 This section of UNIV 492 is offered only to students who have been accepted to and placed in a week-long or longer Alternative Breaks service trip.
 Enrollment in this course is done at the first of the student-run Alternative Breaks class meetings.
 To learn more about upcoming trips and to apply for an Alternative Break, go to the website kuab.org.

 The course content of UNIV 492 begins with the premise that community service is a valuable response to the social problems that we face in today's society and that understanding of self, knowledge of social issues, and commitment to service are essential for effective engagement in communities.
 Students will be introduced to existing responses to social problems and will work to formulate their own individual and collective responses.
 Alternative Breaks works to motivate college students to become active and present members of their own communities, to recognize the different needs of local, national, rural and urban communities, and to engender an understanding of how to be involved in the betterment of society.

-See a sample syllabus.
+See a sample syllabus (Word Doc).